-Hoping to keep the New England colonies dependent on the British, King George III formally endorses the New England Restraining Act on this day in 1775.
+Hoping to keep the New England colonies dependent on the British, King George III formally endorses the New England Restraining Act on March 30, 1775.
 The New England Restraining Act required New England colonies to trade exclusively with Great Britain as of July 1.
 An additional rule would come into effect on July 20, banning colonists from fishing in the North Atlantic.

 The British prime minister, Frederick, Lord North, introduced the Restraining Act and the Conciliatory Proposition to Parliament on the same day.
 The Conciliatory Proposition promised that no colony that met its share of imperial defenses and paid royal officials’ salaries of their own accord would be taxed.
 The act conceded to the colonists’ demand that they be allowed to provide the crown with needed funds on a voluntary basis.
 In other words, Parliament would ask for money through requisitions, not demand it through taxes.
 The Restraining Act was meant to appease Parliamentary hardliners, who would otherwise have impeded passage of the pacifying proposition.